 My conscious spiritual journey began in 1979, when the voice of a newly elected pope prompted a textbook religious conversion that upended the life I was living and set me on a wholly unanticipated path.
 This led me into (and later out of) Roman Catholicism, which with all its flaws I still love, and into the Episcopal Church, where I probably belonged all along, and where I’ve served as a priest for more than a quarter century.
 Indirectly, it led me into all the things I value most in life – especially my family, the encounter with Jung and Jungians, and a personal spiritual journey that in its conventionality and unconventionality has been painful, beautiful, and just what it was meant to be.

-One of the abiding paradoxes of all this is that I owe much of it to John Paul II, whose voice spoke so deeply to me that Saturday morning -- yet whose theology, ideology, and piety were starkly different from mine.
+One of the abiding paradoxes of all this is that I owe much of it to John Paul II, whose voice spoke so deeply to me that Saturday morning -- yet whose appropriation of the Christian tradition was in many ways starkly different from mine.

 What this means for you is that I am someone at home in the realm of the vicissitudes of spirit.
 I work often with people who have experienced religious trauma, as well with many pastors and others whose life is enriched by religious structures.
 Although I am an Episcopal priest, I work with people from many religious backgrounds, including those who are spiritual-but-not-religious, and others for whom religion and spirituality are not a central concern.